ipleiria-robotics/indoor_positioning_uwb/software/README.md

 It is possible to start the UART communication with the Tag device and send commands to interface with the Tag.
 At the same time, when it starts, the anchors coordinates are loaded too from the respective csv file.

 For the connection it is necessary to choose the Baudrate (115200) and Serial port COM detected and the operating system used.
-Another options are possible to determine.
+Another options are possible to

 To run this script go to folder where is located and run: